-II-A-21 Certified Budget

-Disbursements for the year ended June 30, 2021, did not exceed the amounts budgeted.

-II-B-21 Questionable Disbursements

-No disbursements that we believe may not meet the requirements of public purpose as defined in an Attorney General's opinion dated April 25, 1979, were noted.
+II-A-22 Certified Budget Disbursements for the year ended June 30, 2022, exceeded the amounts budgeted.
+Auditor's Recommendation - the budget should have been amended in accordance with Chapter 384.18 of the Code of Iowa before disbursements were allowed to exceed the budget.
+Utility's Response - The budget will be amended in the future prior to exceeding it.
+Auditor's Conclusion - Response accepted.
+II-B-22 Questionable Disbursements No disbursements that we believe may not meet the requirements of public purpose as defined in an Attorney General's opinion dated April 25, 1979, were noted.
+II-C-22 Travel Expense No disbursements of Utility money for travel expenses of spouses of Utility officials or employees were noted.

-II-C-21 Travel Expense

-No disbursements of Utility money for travel expenses of spouses of Utility officials or employees were noted.
 No travel advances to Utility officials or employees were noted.

-II-D-21 Business Transactions

-No business transactions between the Utility and Utility officials were noted.

-II-E-21 Bond Coverage

-Surety bond coverage of Utility officials and employees is in accordance with statutory provisions.
+II-D-22 Business Transactions No business transactions between the Utility and Utility officials were noted.
+II-E-22 Bond Coverage Surety bond coverage of Utility officials and employees is in accordance with statutory provisions.
 The amount of coverage should be reviewed annually to ensure the coverage is adequate for current operations.

-II-F-21 Board Minutes

-No transactions were found that we believe should have been approved in the board minutes but were not.

-II-G-21 Deposits and Investments

-No instances of noncompliance with the deposit and investment provisions of Chapter 12B and 12C of the Code of Iowa and the Utility's investment policy were noted.
+II-F-22 Board Minutes No transactions were found that we believe should have been approved in the board minutes but were not.
+II-G-22 Deposits and Investments No instances of noncompliance with the deposit and investment provisions of Chapter 12B and 12C of the Code of Iowa and the Utility's investment policy were noted.